bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>2D Skew</h4>

-The last transform value in the group, skew, is used to distort elements on the horizontal axis, vertical axis, or both.
+<p>The last transform value in the group, skew, is used to distort elements
+on the horizontal axis, vertical axis, or both.
 The syntax is very similar to that of the scale and translate values.
 Using the skewX value distorts an element on the horizontal axis while the skewY value distorts an element on the vertical axis.
-To distort an element on both axes the skew value is used, declaring the x axis value first, followed by a comma, and then the y axis value.%p
+To distort an element on both axes the skew value is used, declaring the x axis value first, followed by a comma, and then the y axis value.%p</p>

-The distance calculation of the skew value is measured in units of degrees.
-Length measurements, such as pixels or percentages, do not apply here.
+<p>The distance calculation of the skew value is measured in units of
+degrees.
+Length measurements, such as pixels or percentages, do not apply here.</p>

 <h4>HTML</h4>